 Visual cues are also an important part of selective hearing.

-For example, a 2013 study involved playing audio of a man and woman talking at the same time.
+For example, a involved playing audio of a man and woman talking at the same time.
 Participants were asked to pay attention to either the female or the male speaker.
 They had a much easier time focusing on only the male or the female voice when watching a video of the speakers along with the audio.

 Based on these results, being able to see someone while they’re talking might help you listen more effectively.

-A 2012 study found that the presentation of sounds within your brain doesn’t reflect all of the sounds in your environment but, rather, what you want or need to hear.
+A found that the presentation of sounds within your brain doesn’t reflect all of the sounds in your environment but, rather, what you want or need to hear.
 These results are similar to those of the 2008 study discussed above.

 However, the investigators also found that they could use the patterns of brain activity they observed to predict which speaker or words someone was listening to.